WICG/aom/explainer.md

 </script>
 ```

-The set of roles returned `AccessibleNode.role` is exactly the set of
+The set of roles returned `AccessibleNode.role` is exactly the set of ARIA roles.
-ARIA roles.
 The Accessibility Object Model doesn't define any new semantics,
 it just provides programmatic access to the role computation that was
 previously not exposed to developers.

+#### Accessing an element's accessible properties

-For nearly every ARIA attributes, there is a corresponding property on an `AccessibleNode` object
+For nearly every ARIA attribute,
+there is a corresponding property on an `AccessibleNode` object
 with the same semantics.
 (The few exceptions will be discussed below.)
 In this particular case, we can access
 the min, max, and current value of the slider
 and its text label, among other things.